Startrex/medusa-chess/README.md

 Basically all we have to do is to install Medusa and a chess engine.
 Medusa will act as a middleman between the UCI engine and the board.

-And if that's not enough, we have powered Medusa with voice feedback.
+We have also powered Medusa with voice feedback.
 So we can hear what the engine has to say like a human player.
 The engine speaks up about its moves, score, and all the necessary information.
-Also, we have the option to follow up a game in realtime in a graphic board on a local webpage, and stream it to the world if we want to!
+In addition, we have the option to follow up a game in realtime in a graphic board on a local webpage, and even stream it if we want to.

 The combination of a magical smart board where pieces move by themselves like Square Off, AI chess engines like Leela Chess Zero, and voice feedback is like a childhood dream coming true.